osteele/ipython-secrets/README.rst

 |PyPI version| |Doc Status| |License| |Supported Python|

-**Jupyter Secrets** provides functions for using secrets in a Jupyter notebook.
+**Jupyter Secrets** makes it easier to use secrets in a Jupyter notebook.

-The first time `get_secret` is called, it prompts the user for the value.
-After this value is read, it is saved in keypass, and the Jupyter output cell is cleared.
+The first time `get_secret` is called, it prompts the user for the password or other secret.
+After this value is read, it is saved in the system keyring, and the Jupyter output cell is then cleared.

 |gif1|